ophintor/ansible-docker-ucp/README.md

 - Open required ports: Makes use of the firewalld command to open the required ports for the NFS server
 - Reload firewalld configuration: Reloads the firewall on the logger node to apply the new rules
 - Create partition on second disk: Uses the Ansible parted module to create a partition on the second disk.
 Please note that since the GPT label is not used here, the module is by default idempotent and the tasks can be run multiple times, regardless of whether the partition exists or not, without failing.
-Hence we don&#39;t need the directive ignore\_errors in this occasion.
+Hence we don't need the directive ignore\_errors in this occasion.
 - Create filesystem: Creates an xfs filesystem in the partition created above.
 - Create images folder: Creates a directory in the filesystem above.
 The directory will be named after the variable images\_folder and will host the images stored in the DTR nodes
 - Mount filesystem: Uses the Ansible mount module to mount the directory created above